Ján Drgoňa

 I am an associate professor in the Department of Civil and Systems Engineering and the Ralph S. O’Connor Sustainable Energy Institute (ROSEI) at Johns Hopkins University (JHU).

 Previously, I was a research data scientist at the Pacific Northwest National Laboratory (PNNL), and a postdoc at KU Leuven in Belgium.
-I did my PhD in process control from Slovak University of Technology in Slovakia.
+I did my PhD in process control from Slovak University of Technology.

 My project portfolio is focused on differentiable programming and scientific machine learning (SciML) for dynamical systems, constrained optimization, and control with applications to sustainable energy systems.